Bash-it/bash-it/themes/powerline-naked/README.md

 * `wd` - Working directory, like `cwd` but doesn't show the full folder hierarchy, only the directory you're currently in.

-A variables can be defined to set the order of the prompt segments:
+A variable can be defined to set the order of the prompt segments:

     POWERLINE_PROMPT="user_info scm python_venv ruby cwd"